drebelsky/whitespace-jit/README.md

 # Whitespace JIT
-A whitespace compiler/interpreter written in C++.
+A [Whitespace](https://esolangs.org/wiki/Whitespace) compiler/interpreter written in C++.
 The JIT compiler supports `x86_64` machines with System V AMD64 ABI calling conventions.
 The interpreter should be more universally usable.
+For some sample Whitespace programs, see the [Esolangs page](https://esolangs.org/wiki/Whitespace) or my [Whitespace programs repository](https://github.com/drebelsky/whitespace-programs).

 ## Usage